Rashkerry-newversion/Text-reverser.io/README.md

 - Text Reverser CI/CD Pipeline.
 This project is part of the #EverydayDevOps series, a hands-on journey to build a complete CI/CD pipeline step-by-step using real-world tools and concepts.
 - The application itself is simple: a Java-based Text Reverser that takes in a line of text and outputs the reversed version.
 While the app logic is basic, the goal is not the complexity of the code, but to simulate a full pipeline like those used in production software delivery.

-## This gives us the perfect playground to:
+## This gives us the perfect playground to

 - Build and test a Java app using Maven
 - Automate tasks with Jenkins